materialsvirtuallab/nano266/labs/lab3/README.md

 determine an appropriate $k$-point mesh for both the bcc and hcp structures.
 The energy differences are very small; choose parameters to converge your energies to within 1 meV.

 1. Calculate the ground state energy of Fe in both the bcc and hcp structure.
    Two template files are provided for bcc and hcp.
 A run_pw.py file is also provided that works for bcc, but you need to modify it as appropriate to work for hcp.
-Note that it is important when comparing energies that the
-   $k$-point samplings for both systems are comparable and converged.
+2. Varying the volume of the cell calculate when the hcp structure becomes more favorable than the bcc one.
+Note that it is important when comparing energies that the $k$-point samplings for both systems are comparable and converged.
 Determine an appropriate $k$-point grid for both structures.
-Optimize the lattice parameters for both bcc and hcp Fe (i.e., $a$ for BCC and $a$ and $c$ for HCP).
-(20 points)
-2. Varying the volume of the cell calculate when the HCP structure becomes more favorable than the BCC one.
-Further, (10 points)
+   Optimize the lattice parameters for both bcc and hcp Fe (i.e., $a$ for bcc and $a$ and $c$ for hcp).
 3. Calculate and compare the total energy for the BCC structure in the ferromagnetic, anti-ferromagnetic, and nonmagnetic states.
 (10 points)